hsrwrobotics/Robotics_club_lectures/Week 4/machineLeaningIntro.md

 # Intro To A.I

 In this brief intro session we will be discussing breifly what A.I is.
 Why it is becoming popular.
-What are your interests and look at some intersting ways how A.I can help you.
+What are your interests and look at some interesting ways how A.I can help you.
 We will also see the major sections of A.I and then move on to code your very own machine leaning Algorithm to some of the logical gates such as AND and OR.

 ## What is Artificial Intelligence?